 It seems that every time Halle Berry appears on-screen, she generates headlines.
 Three months before X-Men debuted in 2000, she was involved in a hit-and-run accident.
 When Swordfish was unleashed last year, Berry unleashed her …

 OK, we don’t have to go there.
 But Berry’s latest film, Monster’s Ball, is no exception.
 Except with this film, which opens Friday in the Valley, the news is far from scandalous.
 Within a month of its initial, limited release late last year, the 33-year-old actress scored a handful of award nominations.
-She has earned a newfound respect, and maybe even an Oscar nod, with her turn as a condemned killer’s widow who falls for the death-row warden (Billy Bob Thornton) who helped execute him.
+She has earned newfound respect, and maybe even an Oscar nod, with her turn as a condemned killer’s widow who falls for the death-row warden (Billy Bob Thornton) who helped execute her husband.

 We got Berry on the phone to talk about Monster’s Ball, as well as a few other personal subjects.

 QUESTION: What did Monster’s Ball do for you?

 ANSWER: It brought me a real sense of accomplishment.
 It was very gritty, edgy, uncompromising, and uncomfortable.
 I’m proud that no one wavered and stuck to the true story.
 That is something that I will take with me to my next film, and in my life.
 To believe in something and go with it.

 Q: There are some very raw scenes.
 Were they difficult to film?